aridjayarecipes/cutesrecipes.web.app/content/post/1837-steps-to-make-award-winning-beatroot-and-carrot-soup.md

 1. Prepare 1 tsp olive oil

 A perfect winter soup recipe, rich in vitamins and minerals.
-Both carrot and beetroot are winter-special foods, so you'll get them all-fresh this season.
-Learn how to make Healthy Beetroot Carrot Soup at home with Chef Slurp on this hot Beetroot & Carrot soup on a winter evening.
+Both carrot and beetroot are winter-special foods, so you&#39;ll get them all-fresh this season.
+Learn how to make Healthy Beetroot Carrot Soup at home with Chef Slurp on this hot Beetroot &amp; Carrot soup on a winter evening.
 Hello everybody, hope you are having an incredible day today.

 <!--inarticleads2-->